LambdaTest/documentation/docs/accessibility-test-scheduling.md

       })
     }}
 ></script>
-Web accessibility ensures that all users, including those with disabilities, can access and interact with web content.
-The process of manually verifying accessibility compliance is often time-consuming and prone to errors.
-To address this, the **Scheduled Accessibility Scan** feature allows you to automate accessibility checks for websites based on specified **WCAG (Web Content Accessibility Guidelines)** standards, making the process efficient and reliable.
+Web Accessibility is crucial for creating inclusive digital experiences.
+This ensures that all the users, including those with disabilities, can access and interact with web content.
+However, manually verifying accessibility compliance is often time-intensive and prone to human error.

-This guide explains how to schedule, configure, and manage accessibility scans using the **Accessibility Testing Dashboard**.
+To address these challenges, LambdaTest introduces the Accessibility Scheduler—an automated solution to help you stay compliant with WCAG (Web Content Accessibility Guidelines).
+This tool streamlines accessibility testing by automating checks and generating comprehensive reports, ensuring a faster, more reliable process.

+The Scheduled Accessibility Scan feature allows you to automate recurring or one-time accessibility scans, significantly reducing manual effort while ensuring high standards of accessibility compliance.

 ## Key Features
 - **Automated Scheduling :** Set up recurring or one-time scans for your websites.